LuisEncastin/LuisEncastin/README.md

 💻 My passion for programming has allowed me to work in companies like Ben and Frank and Zendesk.

-🧑‍💻 Currently I am actively working on personal projects and learning more about IA, Developer technical support,  API Automations and the e-commerce ecosystem
+🧑‍💻 Currently I am actively working on personal projects and learning more about AI, Developer technical support,  API Automations and the e-commerce ecosystem

 📫 You can reach me out at https://www.linkedin.com/in/luisencastin/